Nourah Al Saad

-Nourah Al Saad is a Qatari writer and academic who was born in 1964 in Doha, Qatar.
+Nourah Al Saad (born 1964, Doha) is a Qatari writer and academic.

 Biography

 Nourah Al Saad received a Bachelor of Education from the Department of Arabic Language at Qatar University in 1985 and then a Master of Arts in the Department of Arabic Language from the University of Jordan in 1992.

 Her articles have appeared in Al Raya newspaper.

+Writing

+Al Saad has published work since the 1980s, and began publishing short stories in newspapers.
+She compiled seven of these short stores for her first collection, The Newspaper Seller, which was published in 1989.

+In 2005, Al Saad published two books of literary criticism: Voices of Silence: Essays on the Qatari Story and Narrative, an analysis of Qatari writers, and Abdul Rahman Munif's Experience in Salt Cities, which analyzed the Syrian writer Abdul Rahman Munif.

+Al Saad's 2010 novel, al-Aridah, follows a family from Doha through Qatar's political changes in the 20th century.